PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 with support for writing blog posts, and a Puml edition for writing and generating PlantUML diagrams.

-## What will we create - nix flake
+## What will we create - neovim editions flake

 <!-- prettier-ignore-start -->
 {% mermaid() %}